 The Data Protection Act 2018 allows you to find out what information is held about you, on paper and computer records.
 This is known as ‘right of subject access’ and applies to your Electoral Services records along with all other personal records.

 If you wish to see a copy of your records or have a query about your personal data, you should contact us using the details below.

 You can find out more about your rights in our main privacy notice or on the ICO website.

 We keep this privacy notice under regular review.
-The last update was June 2020.
+The last update was in December 2022.

 Harlow CM18 7BL